 The Windows Imaging Format (WIM) is a file-based disk image format developed by Microsoft to help deploy Windows operating system.
 The DISM tool (Deployment Image Service and Management Tool) can perform servicing tasks on a WIM file.
 For example, you can add or remove a device driver from an offline image.

-However, when you download Windows 10 using the Media Creation Tool or the Windows 10 Upgrade Assistant, you’ll find
+However, when you download Windows 10 using the Media Creation Tool or the Windows 10 Upgrade Assistant, you may find

 install.esd instead of

 install.wim has given way to

-install.esd, an Electronic Software Download (ESD) file format, perhaps due to its high compression ratio.
+install.esd, an Electronic Software Download (ESD) file format, due to its high compression ratio.